Lajvi3344/User_Authentication_System/README.md

 1. Open Visual Studio code and create one folder "Login"
-2. Open terminal and run this command : npx create-react-app login npm start
+2. Open terminal and run this command : npx create-react-app login

+   npm start

 - now all the necessary files are downloaded in the VSC.

+3. React project is successfully run on web browser.
+Here how it looks